 Talking about a qualitative quantification can appear somewhat contradictory but is common in thinking processes, which are at the basis of any scientific reasoning.
-Simple examples of such qualitative quantification could be to state that an enzyme is more active than another one, or to state that an enzyme is moderately active: quantification is expressed by perceptions and tendencies.
-Indeed, qualitative quantification is expressed by words rather than measurements, hence its qualitative nature, and is characteristic of fuzzy logic \cite{zadeh2001computing,zadeh1996fuzzy}.
+Simple examples of such qualitative quantifications could be to state that an enzyme is more active than another one, or to state that an enzyme is moderately active: quantification is expressed by perceptions and tendencies.
+Indeed, qualitative quantifications are expressed by words rather than measurements, hence their qualitative nature, and are characteristic of fuzzy logic \cite{zadeh2001computing,zadeh1996fuzzy}.

 It should be noted that fuzzy logic-based modeling is a promising approach successfully developed in several works \cite{cleophas2014fuzzy,morris2011training,sun2010new,aldridge2009fuzzy,huang2009fuzzy,franco2007application,du2005modeling,lee1999incorporating,wang1996complex}.
-However, this work is not fuzzy logic-based: there are no fuzzy sets, no fuzzy membership functions, no degrees of membership and no fuzzy inference systems.
-Only the operators are taken from fuzzy logic to replace the Boolean ones, the goal being to enhance the Boolean network formalism by extending it to a continuous formalism and by adding edge tuning.
+However, the present work is not fuzzy logic-based: there are no fuzzy sets, no fuzzy membership functions, no degrees of membership and no fuzzy inference systems.
+Only the logical operators are taken from fuzzy logic to replace the Boolean ones, the goal being to enhance the Boolean network formalism by extending it to a continuous formalism, and by adding edge tuning.